-- Register with the system to to have a background task launch when the state of one of your app's geofences changes.
+- Register with the system to have a background task launch when the state of one of your app's geofences changes.
 An app must be declared as a lock screen app in its manifest to have its background task launched by the geofencing service.
-On a Windows, the app must also be currently pinned to the lock screen.
+On Windows, the app must also be currently pinned to the lock screen.
 On phone, the geofence background task will be launched even if the app isn't currently pinned to the lock screen, but the app must still call RequestAccessAsync before any background tasks will run.
 For more information, see Lock Screen Overview.

 - Use simulator to simulate device movement and test your app's geofencing features.